schenke-io/laravel-relation-manager/README.md

 1) **Configuration File**: The `config/relation-manager.php` file allows you to define directories, files and namespaces of your project.
 2) **Custom Relation Manager Command**: This command, which extends the `RelationManagerCommand` class, facilitates the configuration process.

+In the command file:
+- define models and their relations
+- decide if you want to add reverse relations
+- add BackedEnum classes used in $casts array of models as a special relation
+- after the model-relation definition:
+  - write the test file
+  - run the test file (only)
+  - write text and graphical documentation
+  - echo tables

 ```php
 # app/Console/Commands/RelationWriteCommand